kadircosar/frontal_face_detect_and_blur_opencv/README.md

-# Face Detection and blurring with opencv
+# Frontal Face Detection and blurring with opencv

-This project for detectting faces and blurring them all.There is a two scripts one is for images, another one is for webcam.
+This project for detectting frontal faces and blurring them all.There is a two scripts one is for images, another one is for webcam.

 For example:
    <img  src=https://imgyukle.com/f/2022/02/06/ofy5w8.png></a>